Vintage Japanese Traditional Yajiro Kokeshi entitled: Enlightenment by Katsushi, Ogura

 Origin:

-The creators of these dolls hail from the small farming village of Yajirou-machi near Kamasaki Onsen in Miyagi Prefecture, once a farming village between two, tall mountains.
-The kiji-shi (woodworkers), divided their time between farming and wood-craft.
-Those who made kokeshi in their spare time sent their wives to the nearby Kamasaki Onsen to sell their work to tourist shops and through onsens.
+This strain of Kokeshi is said to have been an offshoot of the Tougatta strain and is far less refined.
+That eventually developed into a unique style that remains today.
+The creators of these dolls hail from the small farming village of Yajirou-machi near Kamasaki Onsen, in Miyagi Prefecture, once a farming village between two tall mountains.
+The Kiji-shi (woodworkers) divided their time between farming and woodcraft.
+Those who made kokeshi in their spare time sent their wives to the nearby Kamasaki Onsen to sell their work to tourist shops and onsens.

 Collector's note – characteristics/painting style:

-The majority of this style has distinct waists and wider bases, making them very stable.
-Yajirou dolls are some of the most brightly painted of the traditional family set.
+The majority of this style has distinct waists, or (kubire), where the body tapers inward, with a wider, flared base similar to a kimono, thus making them very stable.
+The upper body usually has a hand-painted collar with horizontal stripes encircling the body, as in the Rokoru-moyo style, and vertical stripes running below the waist to the base of the doll.
+However, Yajirou dolls can also be found with a series of chrysanthemum petals running down the front of the body, or a branch of plum blossoms, as the only decoration.
+Yajirou dolls are some of the most brightly painted of the traditional family group.
 Utilizing a veritable rainbow of colours, from the usual red and black to green, yellow, and even blue and purple, they are available in probably the widest range of shapes.
-The upper body usually has a hand-painted collar with horizontal stripes encircling the body, as in the Rokoru moyo style, and vertical stripes running below the waist to the base of the doll.
-However, Yajirou dolls can also be found with a series of chrysanthemum petals running down the front of the body, or a branch of plum blossoms as the only decoration.
-Some, also have a painted beret-like feature or a bun on their heads, similarly painted with a red center spot.
-Less common are Yajirou that have conical hats known as Suge-Gasa.
-Typically seen is one lid or double eyelids, cat or pick shaped nose.
-Yajirou kokeshi have been made from cherry wood, camellia, and maple, but the preferred wood is white dogwood, (mazuki).
+Some also have a painted beret-like feature or a bun on their heads, similarly painted with a red center spot.
+Less common are Yajirou who have conical hats known as Suge-Gasa.
+Typically seen is one lid or double eyelids and a cat or pick-shaped nose.
+Yajirou kokeshi have been made from cherry wood, camellia, and maple, but the preferred wood is white dogwood, (Mizuki).
+And finally, both Yajirou and Tougutta dolls are sometimes created with loose rings circling the waists.
+Carved from the same wood as the body, which is a very meticulous method!
+This treatment is referred to as 'Yamiyo' style kokeshi.